Providence station

 Providence station is a railroad station in Providence, Rhode Island, served by Amtrak and MBTA Commuter Rail.
 The station has four tracks and two island platforms for passenger service, with a fifth track passing through for Providence and Worcester Railroad freight trains.
-It is now the 11th busiest Amtrak station in the country, and the second-busiest on the MBTA Commuter Rail system outside of Boston.

 The station was built in 1986, replacing the former Union Station, during a project to remove elevated tracks from downtown Providence.
 It is fully accessible for all trains.